Siblings in different age groups

 Do you offer a sibling discount?

-We always offer a 10% discount if two or more siblings are enrolled in any given session.
+We always offer a 10% discount if two or more siblings are enrolled at the same time.
 However, if there is a significant difference in age such as a 9-month-old and 3 1/2 year old, higher discounts may be available, as the younger infant would not be able to fully participate in all of the songs and activities.
 It is highly important to us that you as parents feel that each child is receiving a valuable experience.